ben-biddington/xp-mode/README.md

 $ pair Ben,Denny,Richard
 ```

+* Author name is the names of the people you selected
-* The person last in the list has their email address used, and everyone in the group has their name added.
+* Author email is the email address of the last person in the list you selected
 * Committer is set to whatever you have set as git config `user.name` and `user.email`.

 ```